Lust for Life (Lana Del Rey album): Promotion and release

-Singles
+Singles and other songs

 In January 2017, the lead single from the record, "Love", was registered online on Harry Fox Agency under the alternate title "Young in Love".
-Fans began the speculate that the song would be featured on Del Rey's upcoming record, and on February 17, 2017, promotional posters for the "Love" music video directed by Rich Lee were put on display across Los Angeles.
-Later that day, the song leaked online, forcing Del Rey to officially release the song earlier than she had expected.
-The song was officially released worldwide on February 18, and the music video on February 20.
-"Love" debuted at number 44 on the Billboard Hot 100 and number two on Hot Rock Songs.
-On April 19, BBC Radio 1 premiered Del Rey's new song, "Lust for Life", featuring singer the Weeknd.
-The official audio was released to the iTunes Store and streaming services a few hours later as the second single from the album.
+On February 17, promotional posters for the "Love" music video directed by Rich Lee were put on display across Los Angeles.
+Later that day, the song leaked online, forcing Del Rey to release the song earlier than she had expected; it was released worldwide on February 18, and the music video on February 20.
+"Love" debuted at number 44 on the US Billboard Hot 100 and number two on the US Hot Rock Songs chart.
+On April 19, BBC Radio 1 premiered Del Rey's new song, "Lust for Life", featuring the Weeknd.
+The song's audio was released to the iTunes Store and streaming services a few hours later, being the second single from the album.

-"Summer Bummer" featuring ASAP Rocky and Playboi Carti was released to UK radio as the third single from the album on July 28, 2017.
-"Groupie Love" featuring ASAP Rocky was released to Italian radio as the fourth single from the album on July 28, 2017.

-Promotional singles

 On May 15, Del Rey released "Coachella – Woodstock in My Mind" as the album's first promotional single.

-Though not released as a single, "White Mustang" was accompanied by a music video published on September 13, 2017.
-The video illustrates a futuristic Los Angeles in an aesthetic reminiscence of "High by the Beach".
-It was released as the second promotional single.
+On June 3, Del Rey teased a song that features ASAP Rocky and Playboi Carti.
+The song was later confirmed to be "Summer Bummer", released to UK radio as the third single from the album on July 28.
+On the same day, "Groupie Love" featuring Rocky was released to Italian radio as the fourth single from the album.
+"White Mustang" was accompanied by a music video published on September 13, which illustrates a futuristic Los Angeles in an aesthetic reminiscence of "High by the Beach".

 Tour

 On July 24, 2017, Del Rey began a small promotional tour at the Brixton Academy in London in promotion of Lust for Life.
-Other stops on the promotional tour include San Diego, Anaheim, Glasgow, Liverpool, San Francisco, Santa Barbara and New York City.
-Aside from these select side shows, Del Rey embarked on an official world tour entitled the LA to the Moon Tour to further promote the album, as her first official headlining concert tour since The Endless Summer Tour in 2015.
-The tour began on January 5, 2018, in Minneapolis, Minnesota, and further includes shows in North America, South America, Australia and Europe.
-Del Rey was accompanied by Kali Uchis and Jhene Aiko as opening acts.
+Other stops on the promotional tour include San Diego, Anaheim, Glasgow, Liverpool, San Francisco, Santa Barbara, and New York City.
+Aside from these select side shows, Del Rey embarked on the world tour—entitled the LA to the Moon Tour—to further promote the album.
+It began on January 5, 2018, in Minneapolis, Minnesota, and further included shows in North America, South America, Australia, and Europe, with the opening acts Kali Uchis and Jhene Aiko.
+The tour was concluded at Honolulu on February 28.